DevOpsWithAlii/Linux-for-DevOps/README.md

 # Linux-for-DevOps.

-Here’s your cleaned-up list of commands in **Markdown format** with headings for better organization.
+Here’s your cleaned-up list of commands in **Markdown format** with headings for better organization..
 Each command is listed only once, and the structure is optimized for readability.

 ```markdown
 # Linux Commands Practice Notes for devops engineer